Agentic Usage

 • avoid putting secrets in shell history

-• ask before deleting projects, memories, or tests
+• ask before deleting projects, environments, memories, or tests